inactivitytimeout/labists_pi_car/README.md

 ## Getting Started

-The car's pi must be on a local wifi network with access to the internet.
+To download Python packages and run Jupyter notebooks, the car's pi must be on a local wifi network, with access to the internet.
 This is not the default configuration and takes some work.

 ### Option 1 - Use the Supplied SD Card Image